icecube/icetray-public/docs/general/code_reviews.rst

 8. Don't be intimidated by the number of comments
 9. Don't repeat the same mistakes
 10. Embrace the nitpickers (within reason)

+With respect to the 10th commandment, I think it's worth asking reviewers not to be nitpicky.
+Keep comments constructive and helpful.
+Don't sweat the small style and don't try to legislate style, except when the chosen style hinders readability.
+Focus on correctness, readability, and maintainability.

 Points to be addressed during Code Review
 -----------------------------------------